The amount you pay for DUPIXENT will largely depend on a number of factors, including:

 All prescription medications have a list price.1 Very few patients pay the list price, which is a price set by the manufacturer.
-The list price* of DUPIXENT is [$3019.50] per month, but most people will not pay the list price.
+The list price* of DUPIXENT is $3,110.09 per carton, but most people will not pay the list price.

 The amount you pay for DUPIXENT will largely depend on whether you have insurance, the type of insurance you have, whether your insurance provider considers the medication to be preferred or not preferred, and whether you've met your deductible.

-With the DUPIXENT MyWay® Copay Card, a 1-month supply of DUPIXENT can cost as little as $0.
+With the DUPIXENT MyWay® Copay Card, a eligible patient may pay as little as $0 per fill of DUPIXENT‡.